mrchantey/beet/crates/beet_net/README.md

 This is a woefully naive but very tiny replication library that can run on microcontrollers.

+## Features
+### Multiple transports
+For instance a web bevy app can send `serde_json` messages to the dom and `bincode` messages to the server

 ## Limitations

 - Components must be registered in the same order for every client
 - Messages are not cached, if a client joins late it misses previous messages
+- No authority determination

 ## References